Comparing Small Island States and Subnational Island Jurisdictions:

 The comparative approach represented by this application builds upon those relationships and networks of island studies scholars and practitioners across all regions of the world.
 The project employs a mixed methods approach, developing a set of measures of sustainability and sovereignty and undertaking stakeholder and focus group surveys using comparisons of six pairs of islands (i.e., 6 Island States and 6 Subnational Island Jurisdictions).
 Coordinating these activities are the Institute of Island Studies at the University of Prince Edward Island and the UNESCO Chair in Island Studies and Sustainability, entities that have experience in bringing together island researchers and solving island issues using a local-to-global integrated approach.
 It is supported by a network of small island universities (i.e., the Reseau d’Excellence des Territoires Insulaires) and researchers (i.e., the International Small Islands Studies Association).
 Collaboratively, these groups and the partners involved in this project from Iceland, Greece, Malta, Reunion, Australia, Guam, Mauritius, Newfoundland, Prince Edward Island, Trinidad & Tobago, St. Lucia, and Grenada have mobilized around this research question and have the experience, skills and close relationships within their respective communities to answer the research questions.

-The Social Sciences and Humanities Research Council of Canada (SSHRC) is the federal research funding agency that promotes and supports postsecondary-based research and research training in the humanities and social sciences.
+This project is proudly supported by the Social Sciences and Humanities Research Council (SSHRC).
+SSHRC is the federal research funding agency that promotes and supports postsecondary-based research and research training in the humanities and social sciences.
 By focusing on developing talent, generating insights and forging connections across campuses and communities, SSHRC strategically supports world-leading initiatives that reflect a commitment to ensuring a better future for Canada and the world.